jmswaney/thesis/source/17_conclusion.md

 ## Thesis summary

-This thesis addresses several major challenges associated with scaling up experimental techniques used in neuroscience research.
+This thesis addresses several challenges associated with scaling up experimental techniques used in neuroscience research.
 These advances enable neuroscientists to answer long-standing biological questions in new ways by lowering the barrier for staining and imaging, providing scalable image processing tools for analysis, and engineering new culture systems for the study of large-scale brain models.

 By building from tissue clearing technologies such as CLARITY, we developed the SWITCH method for controlling reaction kinetics of fixative molecules and